stefanpejcic/WHMCS-Licensing-Addon-Integration-Code-Sample/README.md

-# WHMCS Licensing Addon - Integration Code Sample
+# WHMCS Licensing Addon - Integration Python Code Sample
 http://www.whmcs.com/addons/licensing-addon/

-The following code is a fully working code sample demonstrating how to perform license checks using the WHMCS Licensing Addon.
-It is PHP 4 and 5 compatable.
+The following code is a fully working **python** code sample demonstrating how to perform license checks using the WHMCS Licensing Addon.
 Requires the WHMCS Licensing Addon to be used.

 * @package    WHMCS
 * @author     WHMCS Limited <development@whmcs.com>